 Executives must also consider how much of an impact redundant subscriptions have to the bottom line.
 IT departments and finance teams have many other priorities and don’t have cycles to spin tracking down whether multiple individuals or teams are using the same subscription software — especially if they are simply charging it to their company or personal credit card.

-Because of this, many organizations don’t even know that redundancies are an issue in the first place and certainly aren’t aware of the cost of these overlaps.
+Because of this, many organizations don’t even know that redundant SaaS applications are an issue in the first place and certainly aren’t aware of the cost of these overlaps.

 Internal Implications of Subscription Overlap